Skip to content

 Kamo Central Northland — Property Data and Demographics

 Kamo Central is a small community in Northland with a population of 1,758 and a median age of 35.
 Median personal income is $39K per year.
 The main ethnic groups are European, Māori, Asian.
-Northland population estimates moved +1.3% in the year ended June 2024, after averaging +1.7% a year from 2018 to 2023, which should be read as a broader regional movement backdrop rather than suburb-level migration precision.
+Northland population estimates moved +0.4% in the year ended June 2025, after moving +1.0% in 2024, which should be read as a broader regional movement backdrop rather than suburb-level migration precision.
 The resident employment base moved from 774 in 2018 to 870 in 2023 (+12.4%), which should be read as a census-to-census employment backdrop rather than a live jobs series.
 Te Waihanga's December 2025 Pipeline snapshot tracked over 12,000 NZ infrastructure initiatives, with more than 2,700 under construction and transport taking 52% of projected 2026 pipeline spend, which should be read as a broader national delivery backdrop rather than a suburb-specific project list.

 Median weekly rent in Kamo Central is $600 (600 houses, 0 units).
 This represents approximately 80% of median weekly personal income.

-Livability indicators for Kamo Central: NZDep decile 8 (high deprivation); 2 schools with avg EQI 495.
+Livability indicators for Kamo Central: NZDep decile 8 (high deprivation); 2 schools with avg EQI 495; 8 transport stops (8 bus).

 In 2026, Kamo Central recorded 0 building approvals (0 houses, 0 units), down 100% year-on-year.